psychoinformatics-de/studyforrest-www/pelican-theme/README.md

 You may customize the header of this list setting the `SERIES_TEXT` variable, which can also include the `index` and `name` variables.
 The first is the index of the current article in the series (starting from 1) and the second is the name of the series.
 The default string is `Part %(index)s of the %(name)s series`.

-You may display on the sidebar the link to the previous and next article in the series setting `DISPLAY_SERIES_ON_SIDEBAR` to `True`.

 You may display information on the series just under the article title setting `SHOW_SERIES` to `True`.

 ### IPython Notebook support